datarefuge/workflow/harvesting-toolkit/README.md

   - If you need any assistance:
     - Talk to your DataRescue Guide if you are at an in-person event
     - Or post  questions on Slack in the #Researchers/Harvesters channel.

-## Important notes

-- **Researchers and Harvesters**
-  - Researchers and Harvesters should work very closely together as their work will feed from each other and much communication is needed between the two roles.
-  - For instance they could work in pairs or in small groups.
-    - In some cases, a single person might be both a Researcher and a Harvester.
-  - Note that in the Uncrawlable Action spreadsheet, Researchers and Harvesters share the same tab.
-  - As a Harvester, make sure to check out the [Researchers documentation](research.md) to familiarize yourself with their role.

-- **The notion of "meaningful dataset"**
-  - Your role is to harvest datasets that are complete and *meaningful*.
-By meaningful we mean: "will the bag make sense to a scientist"?
-  - For instance, if a dataset is composed of a spreadsheet without any accompanying key or explanation of what the data represents, it might be completely impossible for a scientist to use it.

 ## 1. Claiming a dataset to harvest